pennacap/DiscordJS-Subcount/README.md

 # YoutubeCounter
-> A DiscordJS v12 bot that tracks youtuber stats
+> A DiscordJS bot that tracks YouTuber statistics

-This is a bot made in DiscordJS v12 for those of you that want to track your favourite youtubers's stats or maybe even your own every 10 minutes
+This Discord bot is for those of you who want to track your favourite YouTubers's statistics or maybe even your own every 10 minutes
-Why every 10 minutes?
-Because the DiscordAPI allows 2 channel renames every 10 minutes.

 ![](usage.gif)